June-Skeeter/GEOB270_Lab1_2021S1/Content/Part1.md

 ## **Question 1)**
 Save the layout with your name as as Central_Wellington_Layout.pdf and upload it to the Lab 1 canvas quiz.
 * To save your layout reference the image below.
 1) CLick Share.
 2) Click Layout Export.
 3) Specify the output location and name your file.
 Its best to use your Lab1_Project workspace so you can easily find this when its time to submit you map.
 4) Click Export.
+* The Lab 1 Quiz can be found in the Week 1: Thursday Lecture + Lab 1 module on canvas.

 <div style="overflow: hidden;
   padding-top: 56.25%;